somrajroy/AWS3TierArchitecturewithTFModules/README.md

 ### _Introduction & Purpose_

 In this `#opensource` project we will go through the experience of creating a `Complex Three-tier Cloud architecture (AWS) using Terraform` ([LAMP stack](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-lamp-amazon-linux-2.html)).
 All AWS Infrastructure implementation was done using offcial AWS Terraform modules.
 The project aimed to create a scalable, secure, and high-performing web application environment with real-world best practices & realistic patterns. <br/><br/>
 The blog post is a `comprehensive & prescriptive guide` to effectively using Terraform to create a complex Cloud Architectures.
-Everything is `#opensource` so feel free to leverage. `It is written to help people at all levels and roles, from junior developers to CxOs`, to learn about best practices and ways to effectively use IaC in a Digital Transformation journey.
-It would also serve as a valuable resource/guide for `architects and project managers` looking to impress existing customers with their knowledge of IaC, automation-first and security-first approaches.
-They can leverage the blog insights to supercharge their projects and client engagements.
-The objective insights and real-world best practices mentioned in the blog can also be directly put in proposals/RFP's. `The automation-first, security-first approach will elevate the proposals` and create a positive enviornment. <br/>
+Everything is `#opensource` so feel free to leverage. `It is written to help people at all levels and roles, from junior developers to CxOs`, to learn about best practices and ways to effectively use Terraform/IaC in a Digital Transformation journey.
+By offering advanced content while also catering to newcomers, this blog caters to a wide range of audiences.
+This approach allows beginners to benefit from the blog and gradually scale up their Terraform skills.
+Additionally, it provides an opportunity for more experienced users to deepen their understanding and explore advanced concepts. `There are lot of curated free resources mentioned.
+The inclusion of these resources can greatly enhance the learning experience for everyone.`<br/>

+  * This blog would serve as a valuable resource/guide for `architects and project managers` looking to impress existing customers with their knowledge of IaC, automation-first and security-first approaches.
+They can leverage the blog insights to supercharge their projects and client engagements. <br/>
+  * The objective insights and real-world best practices mentioned in the blog can also be put in proposals/RFP's. `The automation-first, security-first approach will elevate the proposals` and create a positive enviornment. <br/>
-`For aspiring developers, it's your playground` — a chance to the download code, tinker, and master Terraform.
-Explore a treasure trove of free, top-quality resources in the `Appendix/References section`, including expert YouTube courses.
+  * `For developers, it's playground` — a chance to the download code, experiment, and master Terraform.
+Explore the free, top-quality resources in the `Appendix/References section`, including expert YouTube courses.<br/>

-`To summarize - this blog is a prescriptive guidance for anyone working (or going to start working) in Terraform projects & wants efficient infrastructure management`. <br/>
+To summarize - this blog is a prescriptive guidance for anyone working (or going to start working) in Terraform projects & wants efficient infrastructure management. <br/>

 ### _Overall learnings_
 -  `Strategy/Techniques/guidelines` and best practices which can be followed in a Terraform/IaC projects.